Madman10K/madman10k.github.io/README.md

 1. German 🇩🇪 - between A2 and B1
 1. Mandarin Chinese(simplified characters) 🇨🇳 - HSK3(new)

-Additionally, sometimes, when I'm not learning Mandarin or German, I learn the following languages:

-1. Russian 🇷🇺
-1. Macedonian 🇲🇰
-1. Serbo-Croatian 🇷🇸🇭🇷
-1. Japanese 🇯🇵

 ## Contact and presense
 Contact: